jgcoliveira/ECommerce--Sales-Business-Review/README.md

 ## 4. Data Cleaning

 Now that we have our data stored in mySQL, we can begin to analyse each table by:
-1. understanding the business context by assessing the logical relationships between data in different columns;
+1. Understanding the business context by assessing the logical relationships between data in different columns;
 2. Searching for inconsistencies and data errors, then taking the appropriate corrective measures.

 (LISTAR CADA TABLE E ABORDAGEM?)